 But how can you stay active as an entrepreneur when you have so much to do working in and on your business?!
 Here are 10 tips to help you stay active when your time is limited:

-8. Active networking – Do you play squash, badminton or golf?
-These kind of sports are great activities to do while networking.
-If you don’t currently play any of these kind of sports, why not add learning a new sport to your list of goals.
-If you have thought about learning to play golf have a look at http://www.getintogolf.org/.
-Ladies can attend free taster sessions and beginner courses for as little as £25 for a 5 week course!
+Do you play squash, badminton or golf?
+These kinds of sports are great activities to do while networking.
+If you don’t currently play any of these sports, why not add learning a new sport to your list of goals.

 Whatever it is that you decide to do, make sure you include time to exercise when planning your day and you are getting at least 30 minutes of moderate exercise every day.
 Most importantly have fun with it!